 “Walt is a truly unique combination of artist, craftsman and engineer.
 The Leggero reflects each of these traits: It is stunningly beautiful to the eye; its meticulous workmanship exceeds any I have seen; and most importantly it is an incredible ride.
 The bike is reliable, well sorted, finely balanced, powerful and very quick.
 Its performance is simply awesome.”Leggero owner

 WSM’s first series model is the air-cooled Ducati-based Leggero, using Walt Siegl-designed chassis and bodywork.
-The Leggero is hand built to order, to your specs and preferences, in Walt’s New Hampshire workshop.
-The frame is built in house with 4130 chrome moly steel tubing and weighs just 15 lbs.
-The engine is Bruce Meyers Performance rebuilt and blueprinted two-valve Ducati units fitted with Keihins FCRs or fuel injection systems.
+The Leggero is hand built in Walt’s New Hampshire workshop.
+The frame is built in house with aircraft spec chrome-moly steel tubing and weighs just 15 lbs.
+The air-cooled 1000cc Ducati engine is fully rebuilt and blueprinted, with updated internals, by the great Bruce Meyers.
 There is a naked option as well.

 “It’s that 90 degree, two-valve, Desmo engine that won so many hearts, including mine.
 There is no engine out there with the same characteristics.
 It’s a brilliant performer that can be hammered on the racetrack or ridden to the café.
 No, it won’t have 200 horsepower, but that was never really what owning a Ducati was all about.
 People bought Ducatis because they evoked a certain feeling that other manufacturers were never able to capture.
 They made you fall in love.
 No matter what engine size, be it a 650 or an 1100, you have plenty of grunt out of corners: You dip the bike in, and as soon as you clip the apex you feed the throttle in and it makes you grin stupid.
 It’s how these engines make power that is so much fun (and at the end of the day your jacket smells like spent fuel).